|Guide||♦||11 Triplogs||1 Topic|

 It's hard to time it just right, but if you can get out there when the water is clear and flowing and it's also really warm outside (maybe 85 degrees or warmer), then it could be really enjoyable to swim.
 If it's still too cold, little kids and big kids alike can enjoy taking up defensive positions on either side of the creek downstream and having rock wars ... grabbing stones and throwing them into the creek in front of the enemy to totally splash them!

-Like with all such areas, kids should be especially careful of boulders that appear stable in and around the creek but aren't...and ones areas that have algae that's slippery.
-On a few occasions kids were falling and hitting boulders directly on their tailbones!
+Like with all such areas, kids should be especially careful of boulders that appear stable in and around the creek but aren't... and one area that has slippery algae.
+On a few occasions, kids were falling and hitting boulders directly on their tailbones!